-- in person at Council offices (cheques, money orders, EFTPOS, credit/debit cards, cash), - BPAY, - via Australia Post (over the counter, over the phone via credit card and on the internet), - by mail (cheques and money orders only).
+- in person at Council offices (cheques, money orders, EFTPOS, credit/debit cards, cash), - BPAY, - via Australia Post (over the counter, over the phone via credit card and on the internet),

 Interest on arrears and overdue rates

 The payment of rates and charges must be received by the due date, as shown on the annual rates notice.
 If an instalment is not paid on or before the due date, Council may charge interest on the overdue amount.